Director’s Statement

 By Laila Kazmi, Director/Producer/Writer

-It was on one of my first sight-seeing visits to the Sears Tower that I learned that the man responsible for designing both of these buildings was the structural engineer Fazlur Rahman Khan.
-Learning as a teenager and new immigrant to the US that a South Asian, Muslim immigrant like myself designed America’s tallest building left a lasting impression.
-It also reinforced the idea of America being a ‘land of opportunities.’
+It was on one of our sight-seeing visits to the Sears Tower that I learned that the man responsible for both of these buildings was the structural engineer Fazlur Rahman Khan, along with architect Bruce Graham, himself an immigrant from South America.

 One of Dr. Khan’s oft-cited quotes is from a 1972 interview in the Engineering News-Record magazine, which awarded him ‘Construction Man of the Year.’